ComeauBYUI/DS250-Comeau/content/Projects/Introduction/_index.md

 {{% /notice %}}

 Python and VS Code are tools commonly used in the field of data science.
 During our first two days of class we will get VS Code prepped for data science programming.
-Completing Project 0 will set you pu for success the rest of the semester.
+Completing Project 0 will set you up for success the rest of the semester.

 ### Data